Benthic boundary layer: Sedimentation in the benthic boundary layer

-In the deep sea (1800 m depth or greater), the BBL is noted as having a near homogenous temperature and salinity with periodic fluxes of detrital or particulate organic matter (POM).
-This POM is strongly linked to seasonal variations in surface productivity and hydrodynamic conditions.
-Excluding hydrothermal vents, much of the deep sea benthos is allochthonous, and the importance of bacteria for substrate conversion is paramount.
+At sea depths of 1800m or greater, the BBL is noted as having a near-homogeneous temperature and salinity with periodic fluxes of detritus or particulate organic matter (POM).
+POM is strongly linked to seasonal variations in surface productivity and hydrodynamic conditions.
+The amount of POM that sinks into the water is directly correlated with production in the photic zone of the water column.